How to Turn on/off Kindle Fire Safe Mode?

 If you activated the Safe Mode accidentally or you don't need it anymore, apply these simple steps to disable it:

 Step 1.
-Long press the "Power" button and then tap the "Shut Down" option to power off your device.
+Long press the "Power" button and then tap the "Power Off" option to power off your device.

 Step 2.
 After that, press the "Power" button again to turn your device on.
 You'll notice that the Safe Mode is no longer available after restarting it.